Recertified hard drives are rigorously tested and available at a discount. But making a quality purchase involves knowing what to look for.

 When buying refurbished hard drives, purchasing them directly from the manufacturer gives you the best guarantee of quality.
 While the specific description may vary, you should look for some indication that the drive was refurbished by the OEM.
 Look for products with “factory recertified,” “manufacturer recertified,” or “certified refurbished” in the description.

 Of course, unscrupulous sellers might try to pass off seller refurbished drives as factory recertified.
-Thankfully, most OEMs put a special recertification label indicating that the drive has officially passed the necessary tests.
+Most OEMs put a special recertification label indicating that the drive has officially passed the necessary tests.

-In addition to ensuring the drive was actually repaired by the manufacturer, these labels are important because it means that the OEM is confident enough in the quality of their product to hang their reputation on it.
+In addition to ensuring the drive was actually repaired by the manufacturer, these labels are important because they signal that the OEM is confident enough in the quality of their product to hang their reputation on it.

 Another way OEMs and sellers can vouch for a product’s quality is via warranty.
 If a refurbished hard drive has a warranty of six months or longer, the testers have probably done enough due diligence to ensure that the device is unlikely to fail soon after purchase.
 Recertified drives can sometimes be obtained from the OEM itself, but are also available through authorized resellers and distributors.
 Some manufacturers, such as Western Digital, keep a list of authorized sellers on its website.